 - A Frequently Asked Questions document for employers and service providers

 - A Frequently Asked Questions document for people who might experience discrimination

 - List of proposed exceptions

 - As part of the 2013 Disability & Inclusion Strategy, the States of Guernsey agreed to develop proposals for disability discrimination legislation.
 Responsibility for this work transferred to the Committee for Employment & Social Security in 2016.
 Work to select 'model' legislation (by comparing the legislation of other countries) in late 2017 and early 2018 led to a question about whether the project should be expanded into a project to develop discrimination legislation which covered multiple grounds of protection - and this was agreed by the States in June 2018.
 In summer and autumn 2018 expert advice was sought on what provisions the legislation might contain based on international best practice and drawing on Irish and Australian law.
-The Committee has since reviewed this and formulated a set of draft proposals which it believes would be appropriate for Guernsey.
+The Committee reviewed this and formulated a set of draft proposals which they believed would be appropriate for Guernsey.

 - In order to explain the draft proposals, the Committee for Employment & Social Security held a public briefing on Monday 15 July at the Princess Royal Centre for the Performing Arts.
-This event was livestreamed and the video can be watched below.
+This event was live streamed and the video can be watched below.
 A transcript of this event can be found in the downloads section of this page.

 What happens next?